CyberAgentAILab/cmaes/README.md

 </details>

-#### IPOP-CMA-ES [6]
+#### IPOP-CMA-ES [Auger and Hansen 2005]

-IPOP-CMA-ES is a method to restart CMA-ES with increasing population size like below.
+IPOP-CMA-ES is a method that involves restarting the CMA-ES with an incrementally increasing population size, as described below.

 ![visualize-ipop-cmaes-himmelblau](https://user-images.githubusercontent.com/5564044/88472274-f9e12480-cf4b-11ea-8aff-2a859eb51a15.gif)